WiFi, Laundry, & Luggage Storage

-While toilets are plentiful in Shikoku, be aware that many are squat toilets.
-Men should know that urinals are also often in plain view of the public.
+While toilets are plentiful in Shikoku, be aware that many are squat toilets (also called Japanese-style toilets).
+Men should also know that urinals are sometimes in plain view of the public.

-One thing I was surprised by during my walking pilgrimage (and I’m not alone in this) was that my need to use the bathroom in general declined.
+One thing to keep in mind is that while you walk, your need to use the bathroom declines in general.
 Walking outside all day will cause you to lose a lot of fluids through sweat and will supercharge your metabolism, especially if you go during cooler seasons.
 Even when constantly drinking water, you’ll likely find you’ll need to use the restroom less often than on a normal day outside of the pilgrimage.